 How many players does Firestorm support?

 Firestorm supports 16 teams of four, which comes to 64 players—the usual for large Battlefield matches.
-There's no mention of whether or not solo play will be possible.
+Solo play is also possible.

 What vehicles will be available?

 DICE's post tells us that Panzer tanks and other vehicles will appear on the map.
 "Getting hold of a tank can give you a great edge, but you won't be invincible," it reads, "and you need to measure risk versus reward if you challenge other squads to secure the battlefield's most fearsome hardware.
 Jumping into a transport vehicle will give your squad an edge in speed and power.
 If you find something with wheels, you can drive it into battle—or plot a quick escape."